"His tenor is neat and clean,

 John Higgins, The Times.

-Ian Yemm is an established singer and singing teacher living between Bristol and Gloucestershire in the South West of England.
+Ian Yemm is an established singer and singing teacher currently living in South Wales.

 "ranging from a resonant assertiveness to a delicate softness without ever losing the clarity of the language."